quantiacs/documentation/en/source/data/intro.md

 ## Pandas

-In addition to xarray, you can also work with pandas data structures by converting the xarray DataArray into a pandas DataFrame, perform computations using standard pandas methods, and then convert the result back into an xarray DataArray.
+You can also convert xarray DataArrays into pandas DataFrames, run computations with standard pandas methods, and convert the results back to xarray.

 ### Example 1